Pearl Star Leghorn: The Ultimate Guide to This Unique Breed

 Size and Weight

 When I observe the Pearl Star Leghorns in my flock, it’s evident that there’s a noticeable difference between the males and females.
-The males, robust and sturdy, generally tip the scales between 5-6 lbs.
-In contrast, the females, while still well-built, are slightly lighter, weighing in at around 4.5-5.5 lbs.
+The robust and sturdy roosters generally tip the scales between 5-6 lbs.
+In contrast, while still well-built, the hens are slightly lighter, weighing in at around 4.5-5.5 lbs.

 Personality of Pearl Star Leghorn

-Pearl Star Leghorns are active birds, always curious and exploring around.
-But they’re not as jumpy or restless as some other chickens, like the Pearl White Leghorns, the best white egg layer.
+Pearl Stars are active birds, always curious and exploring around.
+But they’re not as jumpy or restless as other chickens, like the Pearl White Leghorns, the best white egg layer.
 They’re friendly and calm, but they also like to stay busy.
 They’re perfectly suited for free-range or pasture use.
 I’ve observed that this breed is impressively hardy, taking both cold and hot weather.

 Plus, they don’t get the urge to hatch eggs (broodiness), so they keep laying eggs regularly.